OpenNebula/docs/source/provision_clusters/hci_clusters/onprem_cluster_ceph.rst

     DISTRIB_CODENAME=focal
     DISTRIB_DESCRIPTION="Ubuntu 20.04.3 LTS"

 Step 2.
-Create your On-premises cluster
+Create your On-premises Cluster
 --------------------------------------------------------------------------------

 Check that you have your On-Premises provider created (if not, the instruction for creating it can be found :ref:`here <onprem_provider>`):